 - Have a learning disability identified by a psychologist or a medical doctor (e.g., Attention Deficit Hyperactivity Disorder (ADHD), Dyslexia, Dyscalculia)

-- The learning disability shared in the application process will remain confidential and will not be announced at the MAX gala.
+- The learning disability shared in the application process will remain confidential and will not be announced at any MAX events

 - Averages are not rounded-up for scholarship purposes